 Moreover, there are various guava cultivars you can choose for your doggies, such as red guava, green guava, Thai guava, pineapple guava, and apple guava.
 Most of them are from Asia.
 And the good news is, dogs can eat various types of guava!

 Suppose it is the first time for you to offer guavas for your pets.
 In that case, try to give in a small bite first, and see their behavior after consuming the fruit.
-If they seem okay and no signs of allergies occur, then you can go with a normal portion of the fruit for them.

 We recommend serving this fruit as a snack and not for a main course as it is loaded with sugars.
 High intake of sugars is not good for your pooch as it can raise the blood sugar level and may lead to diabetes if you keep giving them in a big portion.

 Besides, the fruit lacks protein and fats, two macro-nutrients that are crucial as building blocks and energy source for them.
-So, a balanced diet is important and these fruits can be a small and fresh treat for your furry friend!

-Are Guavas Good For Dogs? – Health Benefits
+Are Guavas Good for Dogs?

 Alright!
 Now, we know that you can safely offer guavas for your dogs.
 Moreover, these fruits offer valuable nutrients that will benefit your dogs, especially maintaining their health and well-being.
-What are the benefits of these nutrients?
-Let’s find out!

 - Loaded with beneficial vitamins.
 Guavas are indeed healthy for your furry friends since guava is rich in vitamin C, vitamin K, vitamin B, and vitamin A. Those combos will ensure their strong immune system, healthy vision, and maintain their cells health.
 You don’t need to give vitamin supplements anymore if they are available in the fruits.